18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Bradford Beach

 Visiting Milwaukee in summer and want to cool down?
-Scoot up to the Historic Water Tower Neighborhood and sink your feet into the sands of Bradford Beach.
-Perched on the shores of Lake Michigan, this mile-long stretch of sand is one of the most beautiful beaches in Milwaukee and one of its most accessible.
+Scoot up to the Historic Water Tower neighborhood and sink your feet into the sands of Bradford Beach.
+Perched on the shores of Lake Michigan, this mile-long stretch of sand is one of the most beautiful beaches in Milwaukee and one of the most accessible we’ve found.

 As the only guarded beach in Milwaukee County, Bradford Beach provides a safe environment for swimming in the waters of Lake Michigan.
-If you’re visiting during the peak summer months, be sure to get there early to claim your spot along the water.
+If you’re visiting during the peak summer months—as we made the “mistake” of doing this on our last trip—be sure to get there early to claim your spot along the water.

 When you’re done soaking up the rays, venture northward to Lake Park.
-Stroll through its winding wooded paths and bridges to earn your way to beautiful views over Lake Michigan.
+Whenever we visit the area, we love strolling through winding wooded paths and bridges at Lake Park to earn our way to beautiful views over Lake Michigan.

-For most travelers, the best places to stay in Milwaukee fall within its two downtown areas: East Town and Westtown.
-If you’re willing to stay a little further from downtown, the Lower East Side, Walker’s Point, and Historic Third Ward are also great alternatives.
+For most travelers, our favorite places to stay in Milwaukee fall within its two downtown areas: East Town and Westown.
+If you’re willing to stay a little further from Downtown, the Lower East Side, Walker’s Point, and Historic Third Ward are also great alternatives.

 Drury Plaza Hotel Milwaukee Downtown

 With its central location and modern amenities, the Drury Plaza Hotel is the perfect choice for any traveler looking to be close to all the downtown charms.
-After a long day of sightseeing, cool off in the outdoor pool, work up a sweat in the fitness center, or enjoy a nightcap in the hotel’s on-site bar.
+After a long day of sightseeing, we can’t help but want to cool off in the outdoor pool, work up a sweat in the fitness center, or enjoy a nightcap in the hotel’s on-site bar.

 Saint Kate - The Arts Hotel

 The name says it all: If you love art, book a room at Saint Kate – The Art Hotel.
-From the rooms to the lounge, you’ll enjoy browsing a rotating collection of fine art, from paintings to sculptures.
+From the rooms to the lounge, we can’t get enough of browsing the rotating collection of fine art here, from paintings to sculptures.
 After checking out the galleries, saddle up for a romantic meal at one of the hotel’s three on-site restaurants.

 Milwaukee Marriott Downtown

-One of the city’s top luxury hotels, the Milwaukee Marriott Downtown offers spacious rooms with warm colors and dramatic views over the city.
-After digging into all the downtown delights, grab a bite and a cocktail at the on-site East Town Kitchen & Bar, delivering one of Wisconsin’s most extensive whiskey menus.
+One of our favorite luxury hotels in the city, the Milwaukee Marriott Downtown offers spacious rooms with warm colors and dramatic views over the city.
+After digging into all the downtown delights, we’d never turn down a chance to grab a bite and a cocktail at the on-site East Town Kitchen & Bar, delivering one of Wisconsin’s most extensive whiskey menus.